-Weave News is an independent media project grounded in the work of the Global Studies Department.
-Its mission is to weave the world together by investigating underreported stories, highlighting alternative perspectives, and promoting grassroots media-making and critical media literacy.
+Weave News is a unique independent media project grounded in the work of the Global Studies Department.
+Established in 2007, its mission is to weave the world together by investigating underreported stories, highlighting alternative perspectives, and promoting grassroots media-making and critical media literacy.
 The project brings together SLU students, alumni, faculty and staff as well as other individuals who share its commitment to citizen journalism.
-In addition to offering coverage of underreported stories, Weave News hosts the "Big Questions" video archive, which gathers fresh, engaging responses from journalists, activists, artists, scholars, and community members to a series of essential questions of broad human importance.
+In addition to offering coverage of underreported stories through traditional journalistic writing, Weave News published the Interweaving podcast and hosts the "Big Questions" video archive.

 Students who join the Weave News organization learn valuable skills related to research and writing, organizational development, fundraising, public relations, video production, public speaking, social media, and other areas that are central to success in a variety of 21st-century career paths.

-As part of their work as independent journalists, Weave News staffers also contribute to the leadership of SLU's new Global Dialogue Center, organize campus and community events, provide coverage of stories taking place around the world while engaging in independent research and off-campus study, and attend major gatherings such as the annual National Conference on Media Reform.
+As part of their work as independent journalists, Weave News staffers also contribute to the leadership of SLU's new Global Dialogue Center, organize campus and community events, provide coverage of stories taking place around the world while engaging in independent research and off-campus study, and attend major national gatherings devoted to media literacy and activism.

 If you are interested in making a donation to support the work of Weave News, please visit the project's donation page.
 Thank you!